 9 Federal Student Aid, Choose the Federal Student Loan Repayment Plan That’s Best for You in Sept.
 2021

-10 Sallie Mae, Consolidating or Refinancing Your Student Loans in Sept.
-2021
+10 Sallie Mae, Refinancing Your Student Loans in May 2022

 11 NerdWallet, Student Loan Debt Statistics: 2021 in Sept.
 2021